 4. Loan Repayments Aren’t Due as Soon as You Graduate

 If you’re already stressing about repaying your student loans after graduation, don’t panic.
-For most federal student loans, you have a six-month grace period after school before you can start making repayments.
+For most federal student loans, you have a six-month grace period after school before you have to start making repayments.
 This will buy you time to find employment.

 5. Once You’ve Chosen a Loan, Your School Will Do Most of the Work

 When you’ve applied for a loan, the financial aid goes directly to your school for tuition, housing, and other payments.
-After the school has deducted these expenses, the remaining amount is transferred to you for your daily expenses.
+After the school has deducted these amounts, the remaining sum is transferred to you for your daily expenses.
 This ensures you don’t splurge on unnecessary purchases before paying for the necessities — like your tuition.

 6. Understanding the Financial Aid ‘Award’ Letter Is Crucial